Who do you think is the most attractive female anchor on CNN?

 We will not just automatically do what any commander-in-chief says to do.

-Um your point was probably felt by quite a few people in the military.
+So your point was probably felt by quite a few people in the military.

-Governor Kasich, Rubio and Cruz going after Trump.
+Governor Kasich, Rubio, and Cruz going after Trump.

-They had their thing going on, and you waiting in the wings to talk about something that you call more sober, and uh people call you the adult in the room.
+They had their thing going on, and you're waiting in the wings to talk about something that you call more sober.

 Does a sober candidate break through in a contest like this, Governor Kasich?

-When I win Ohio, it's a whole new ball game.
+When I win Ohio, it's a whole new ballgame.

-If Trump wins Florida and Ohio, it's ball game over.
+If Trump wins Florida and Ohio, it's ballgame over.

-He's not gonna win in Ohio.
+He's not going to win in Ohio.

 I'm on home turf.

-I'm up north, I'm gonna be in Pennsylvania, Illinois.
+I'm going to be in Pennsylvania, Illinois.

 We'll be going to the Eastern Seaboard.